Infinex Litepaper

 2023 - TBC$7370013-03-2024Binance 23

 This list shows a clear pattern of challenger platforms' success in displacing incumbents.
 This pattern has two primary drivers: the sheer number of new users entering the space with minimal brand awareness or allegiance and the shift in product focus across cycles.
 Across the five cycles so far in the crypto ecosystem, there have been multiple drivers of new user acquisition.
 Early on it was Bitcoin demand and the rise of altcoins.
 Later the emergence of ICOs, perpetual futures with 100x leverage and long tail perps drove the next wave of adoption.
 More recently the emergence of the Solana ecosystem.
-This ignores the rapid rise and decline in NFT demand, which occurred primarily on decentralised platforms like Opensea24 and Blur.
+This ignores the rapid rise and decline in NFT demand, which occurred primarily on decentralized platforms like Opensea24 and Blur.
 While it is unclear what will drive user demand and attention during this cycle, Infinex is well-positioned to take advantage of the many emerging applications and services being built onchain.
 Growth campaigns for onchain services are primarily driven by token and points incentive schemes; this will likely be a powerful acquisition strategy for Infinex because the platform will be best positioned to provide safe and simple access to these campaigns.

 Distribution

 Distribution is the power to capture and direct user attention.
-Crypto distribution has been dominated by centralised platforms, except for a brief period during NFT adoption.
+Crypto distribution has been dominated by centralized platforms, except for a brief period during NFT adoption.
 This is problematic for several reasons.
 The primary reason is that centralized services do very little for and often undermine the security of blockchains.
 Take Bitcoin: the more centralized services and custody providers dominate the ecosystem the fewer transactions settle on the blockchain.
 Peer-to-peer activity drives value for the Bitcoin blockchain, which is critical for security as block space demand is directly correlated to the network's security; this is increasingly true as block rewards decline on a Bitcoin basis each halving cycle.
 The second reason is that exchanges can only focus distribution power on asset prices, distorting markets and undermining the fundamental assessment of networks and protocols.
 When listing on centralized trading venues is more important than the launch of a network for attention and awareness, incentives are severely distorted.

 The market is severely distorted today, but by adopting a platform that is facilitated by the technology that is being traded, a powerful feedback loop will emerge where the protocols and applications that are most efficient capture increasing market share and awareness; this will restore fundamental market dynamics that ensure strong competition and efficiency across the ecosystem.